chandirairina/database-cleanup/README.md

 # database-cleanup
-This code was made for simple database cleaning, mostly the program includes while loops and conditional statements.
+This code was made for simple database cleaning.

+The program mostly includes while loops and conditional statements.

-the .ipynb file was made using a dummy database I made myself for reference of using the program.
+The .ipynb file was made using a dummy database I made myself for reference of using the program.